 SURI Sustainable Sonic Toothbrush

-• Cons: No smart features or app; no pressure sensor; limited brush head options (one firmness); higher upfront cost than Quip or Burst; newer brand with shorter track record
+• No smart features or pressure sensor; one head firmness; newer brand with shorter track record

-Sonic toothbrushes (Sonicare, Quip, Burst, SURI) vibrate side-to-side at high frequencies, driving fluid between teeth and below the gumline.
-The cleaning action extends beyond direct bristle contact, making them effective for hard-to-reach areas.
+Sonic toothbrushes (Sonicare, Quip, Burst, SURI) vibrate side-to-side at high frequencies, pushing fluid between teeth and below the gumline.
+The cleaning action goes beyond direct bristle contact, which makes them effective for hard-to-reach areas.

-Oscillating-rotary toothbrushes (Oral-B) use small, round brush heads that rotate and pulsate, wrapping around individual teeth for effective gumline cleaning.
+Oscillating-rotary brushes (Oral-B) use small round heads that rotate and pulsate, wrapping around individual teeth for gumline cleaning.

-Tip: When evaluating value, factor in ongoing replacement head costs (every 3 months).
-Annual costs range from $15 (Burst/Quip subscriptions) to $60 (Sonicare premium heads).
-Clean water also matters for oral health — see the best water filters and purifiers.
-Over 3 years, head costs can exceed the initial purchase price.
+One thing worth calculating: replacement head costs over time.
+Annual costs range from $15 (Burst/Quip subscriptions) to about $60 for Sonicare’s premium heads.
+Over three years, head costs can exceed the original purchase price.

 Are expensive electric toothbrushes worth the money?